galax19ksh/Restaurant-Analysis-Predictive-Model/README.md

 # Restaurant - Exploratory Data Analysis
 During my Data Science internship undertaken at Cognifyz technologies in Jan-Feb 2024, I was given 3 levels of tasks to perform analysis of restaurants and factors affectig its ratings.
-The main objective was to to gather meaningful insights by conducting exploratory data analysis on the large restaurant dataset, as well as build a ML model to predict ratings.This github repo contains all the files I worked including the necessary data exploration, preprocessing and various visualization methods to dive deep into finding interesting insights.
+The main objective was to to gather meaningful insights by conducting exploratory data analysis on the large restaurant dataset, as well as build a ML model to predict ratings.This github repo contains all the files I worked on including the necessary data exploration, preprocessing and various visualization methods to dive deep into finding interesting insights.
 More details are listed below:

-## Tasks
+### Tasks
 All tasks in details can be found [here](https://drive.google.com/file/d/1vTXJU5eMKMFsmg5R8taLV1k2n9rNWNBj/view?usp=sharing).

-## Dataset
+### Dataset
 It can be downloaded from [here](https://drive.google.com/file/d/16rijnmAWo4IqsobwtaVXQIQYFZhw1Pvv/view?usp=sharing).

-## Platform used
+### Platform used
 Google Colab

-## Libraries and Tools used
+### Libraries and Tools used
 pandas, numpy, matplotlib, seaborn, scikitlearn, folium, geopanda

 ## Data Preprocessing & Feature Engineering